yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/with-tyk-on-premise.md

 *   Tyk Identity Broker (Optional): Handles integrations with third-party IDP's.
 *   Tyk Multi-Data-Center Bridge (Optional, Enterprise-only): Allows for the configuration of a Tyk ecosystem that spans many data centers and clouds.

 > **NOTE**: For a production environment, we recommend that the Gateway, Dashboard and Pump are installed on separate machines.
+For more information on deploying to a production environment, see [here](https://tyk.io/docs/deploy-tyk-premise-production/).

 ### Getting Started